socketstream/socketstream/README.md

 This will check or prompt for a logged in user before any of the methods within that file are executed.

-Once a user has been authenticated, their User ID is accessible by getting the session (with @getSession) then calling session.user_id anywhere in your /app/server code.
+Once a user has been authenticated, their User ID is accessible via @session.user_id from anywhere within your /app/server code.

 ### Tracking Users Online